TGR Learning Lab

 To attend summer sessions at the Anaheim, California facility:

 Our summer programs are open to students throughout Southern California.
 During selected weeks we offer classes from 9 a.m.–12 p.m. for rising 5th and 6th grade students and 1–4 p.m. for rising 7th through 12th grade students.
 Summer classes run Monday through Friday.
 Acceptance is based on a first-come, first-served basis.
-Summer Applications will be available April 1, 2018.
+Summer Applications deadline is June 1, 2018.
+Click below to download the application.

 Questions about our summer programs?
 Email us.